maemo-leste/maemo-leste.github.io/content/maemo-leste-update-april-may-june-2020.rst

 ----------------------------

 The Maemo Qt 5 port is not finished yet, but has seen various improvements.
-`Wizzup` has been doing work porting the "Hildon Input Method" virtual keyboard patches to Qt 5.
-Due to the more clear architecture of Qt 5, and our unwillingness to fork Qt 5 as a whole, and the fact that we're also porting from old `Xlib` code to `xcb`, the work is taking a little bit more time, but on the upside, all the Maemo Qt 5 bits will hopefully available via a `Qt 5 loadable platform module <https://doc.qt.io/qt-5/qpa.html>`_.
+Merlijn has been doing work porting the "Hildon Input Method" virtual keyboard patches to Qt 5.
+Due to the more clear architecture of Qt 5, and our unwillingness to fork Qt 5 as a whole, and the fact that we're also porting from old ``Xlib`` code to ``xcb``, the work is taking a little bit more time, but on the upside, all the Maemo Qt 5 bits will hopefully available via a `Qt 5 loadable platform module <https://doc.qt.io/qt-5/qpa.html>`_.